 This song would later be lifted onto one of A Tribe Called Quest’s most defining tunes, Electric Relaxation.
 You can hear the sample throughout, setting the music bed for the group to detail their dating experiences in the ’90s in each of their verses.

 Enter Madlib, one of hip-hop’s most creative and enigmatic producers who’s known for sampling not only jazz but also progressive rock, soul, funk and a plethora of obscure music around the world.
-Also known as Otis Jackson Jr., he was connected to jazz at an early age through his parents, soul singers Otis Jackson, Sr., and Dora Sinesca Jackson, and through his nephew, jazz trumpeter Jon Faddis.
+Also known as Otis Jackson Jr., he was connected to jazz at an early age through his parents, soul singers Otis Jackson, Sr., and Dora Sinesca Jackson, and through his uncle, jazz trumpeter Jon Faddis.
 His earliest hip-hop tracks were sourced from his father’s record collection.